BrockettHub/BrockettHub.github.io/index.markdown

 ![waterfall](/assets/images/waterfall.jpg){: .avatar}
 Welcome to the inner workings of my mind.
 Enter if you dare.
 Here, you will find a collection of my work, informative articles, and a glimpse into various aspects of my life and interests.
 Dive in to explore [my projects](/mywork), read [insightful content](/mywriting), and discover more [about](/about) who I am.

+All photos on this site are the property of Chris Brockett.